AAAPPLEPIEEE/Random_question_generator/README.md

 ©AAAPPLEPIEEE

-1. Prepare multiple-choice question bank in DOC file.
+1. Prepare multiple-choice question bank in DOCX file.

-2. Change the file path of the DOC file in the program.
+2. Change the file path of the DOCX file in the program.

 3. Generate a random set of 20 questions from the question bank (5 points per question, total score of 100).